ashmamd/2020SmartKart/reports/sprint_02.md

 List all atomic goals for the Infrastructure for this sprint and the artifacts that completed them.

 * Explain the IT/OS assumptions made and or any derivations from the initial User/Admin story.

+    * We will be using Android Operating System on Amazon Fire Tablet.

 * Explain the Load Balancing and Master/Slave Datastore that will be used in web application.

     * Load balancing is a process of the traffic navigation and workload distribution across multiple components, which is performed by the dedicated type of nodes called load balancers.